mahdi-khosravi-sh/scrolltotop/README.md

 ### Step 1

-Add the ScrollToTop or ScrollToTop2 to your layout :
+Add the ScrollToTop to your layout :

 ```xml
 <com.mahdikh.vision.scrolltotop.widget.ScrollToTop